 You've heard the commercials: Blah blah minutes could save you blah blah percent or more on your car insurance.
 Well, it's true!
 Every insurance company has different parameters that they use to set insurance rates.
 And you could easily be paying too much for car, home, or renters insurance.

 For example, when it comes to car insurance, insurers commonly claim that you will save 10% to 20%.
 Given that the average annual premium in 2017 was $907, that amounts to a savings of about $90 to $181.
 However, there are many factors that go into determining your rate, which could have changed since you last shopped for insurance.
 (Foremost is your driving record, so if any old tickets dropped off your record, your rate could go down!)

 Your monthly bills take more of a toll on your budget than you think.
 And we often fail to shop around for a better option when it comes to those bills.
 Maybe you had an initial discount on your home internet plan, but that's gone away.
 Call your provider and see if it'll match the rates it's currently offering to new customers.
 If it won't, consider switching to a competitor.
 And if you're paying a monthly fee for banking, then switch now!
 There are great online banks that offer no-cost savings and checking accounts.

 Or maybe you're used to paying $70 or more a month for your cell phone.
-You could likely cut that bill in half by shopping around, too.
+You could likely cut that bill in half.
 If you feel uncomfortable navigating the bill-cutting waters alone, you could try using a service like BillCutterz.
 It'll do the work for you, and you split the savings.